Traveling to Meet a Minor

 This crime is almost always charged pursuant to a significant sex crimes sting in a locale.
 The very popular Dateline NBC series “To Catch a Predator” is the most common and best example of this kind of conduct.
 Generally a police officer poses as a minor curiously surfing an internet chat room.
 An individual will make contact with the officer posing as a child and will then solicit a sexual encounter.
 Ultimately an offer is made for the individual to travel to the minor’s home for a sexual rendezvous.
 By this time the individual has very likely already committed the third degree felony of solicitation of a minor when they make the request for the sexual encounter at the officer posing as a child’s home.
 Eventually an agreement is made and the individual travels the distance to the home where they believe the encounter is to take place.
 When they arrive, the police take them down, arrest them, and book them on both solicitation of a minor charges and traveling to meet a minor charges.
 The mere act of traveling to the destination triggers the second degree felony.

-The Mayberry Law Firm has an attorney on staff 24 hours a day, 7 days a week, ready to take your phone call and help you through these horrible allegations.
 Our criminal attorneys don’t pass judgment, and do our best to let our clients know they are not alone as we progress through this case together.
 Give us a call at 813-444-7435 or contact us online through our form.